jbellogo/Notes/content/Data Analysis.md

 > [!quote]
-> ***You have to 'date' the data.
-You don't just give the data a ring (a model), you first have to ask questions, get to know the data — do the due diligence.***
+> **“You must date the data: take it out for dinner, ask it questions before things get too serious.”**
 > *— Reza Ramezan*

 # Preprocessing